iluvjava/Maths/Notebook 2.0/AMATH 561 (Probability Theory)/Infinite Coin Tosses.md

 [[Infinite Probability Spaces]]
 An example we are going to try for Infinite Probability spaces, and probability measure.
+And the moral of the story is that, Borel Measure are needed for uncountably many events.

 ---
 ### **Intro**